Document #: HHS-OCIO-OES-2024-11-007

 3. Background

-All software inventory considerations should be understood as a separate initiative from the inventory requirements outlined in this Policy.
-For the purposes of this Policy, software is not just an element of the IT System Inventory, but also a separate inventory requirement.
+As this Policy is focused on IT systems, all software inventory considerations should be understood as a separate initiative from this IT Systems Inventory Policy.
 For more information regarding software inventory requirements, please reference the HHS Policy for IT Asset Management (ITAM).

 4. Scope